-Cervivor is a community, a learning tool, an advocacy resource, and an online retreat for healing, connecting and thriving.
+Cervivor is a community for people affected by cervical cancer, a learning tool, an advocacy resource, and an online retreat for healing, connecting and thriving.

 Friend for Life Cancer Support Network is a network of cancer survivors and caregivers who provide compassionate, one-on-one support to others diagnosed with cancer and to their loved ones.

 Know Cancer is dedicated to connecting, educating, and empowering all people affected by the many forms of cancer.
 It offers an online community that provides social and professional support to patients and their loved ones.